TaylorHe/taylorhe.github.io/_posts/2020-01-14-cpp-variant.markdown

 title:  "C++ Variant"
 date:   2020-01-14 03:00:00 -0500
 <!-- categories:  -->
+excerpt: It's a bird..
+It's a plane...
+It's... std::variant?
 ---
 I haven't used unions in C++ because they're just not intuitive enough to me.
 They're horrendous to write and a pain to maintain.
 Let's go over what they are.